pchaudhary12/Supervised-Learning-Diabetes/Readme and images/README.md

 ---> First we will take all the features we have in our Data and create model

----> Then we will take only the important features(Significant features froms stat model
+---> Then we will take only the important features(Clinically Significant features)

 ---> We will compare models in both the cases and see which performs better